quicwg/base-drafts/CONTRIBUTING.md

 * [QPACK: Header Compression for HTTP/3](https://tools.ietf.org/html/draft-ietf-quic-qpack)

-**All of the documents have been approved for publication as RFC.
+**All of the documents have been approved for publication as RFCs.
 We will no longer consider design changes or substantial editorial changes unless they relate to severe security, interoperability or deployment problems.
 See [Post-IESG Process](#post-iesg-process) below for further information**